ayechanst/website2/content/about-landing-page.md

 with the claim.

 **DISCLAIMER**
-I defended the claim because it was challenging, not because I agree with it
+I defended the claim because it was challenging, not because I agree with it.

 ----